The Buffon needle problem for L\'evy distributed spacings and renewal theory: Introduction

 A prerequisite for answering this question consists in determining the chance for the needle, with left endpoint located at $j$, not to cover a point, i.e., for the interval $(j,j+r)$ to be empty.
 Transcribed in the temporal domain, the question is to determine the chance for a customer arriving at time $j$ to wait more than $r$ units of time before getting a taxi.
 Solving the Buffon problem then consists in determining the same hole probability when the interval of length $r$ is placed uniformly at random on the line (see figures \ref{fig:definition-libre} and \ref{fig:definition-TD}).

 Whenever the distribution of spacings between the points equilibrates at large distance (or large time)---which requires its first moment to be finite---the answers to these questions are simple, as will be recalled below.
-However, when this distribution does not possess a finite first moment, the problem is more subtle.
-Studies on this topic can be found in \cite{glrenew} for the `free' process, i.e., infinite to the right, as in figure \ref{fig:definition-libre} and in \cite{wendel2,arxiv,comment} \footnote{The context around \cite{arxiv,comment} is discussed in \S \ref{sec:discussion}.} when the process is conditioned to a fixed (spatial or temporal) length $L$ as in figure \ref{fig:definition-TD}; that is, when the segment of length $L$ is partitioned by a random number of iid intervals (see figure \ref{fig:definition-TD}).
+However, when this distribution does not possess a finite first moment, i.e., when the average spacing between the points is infinite, the problem is more subtle.
+Studies on this topic can be found in \cite{glrenew} for the \textit{free} process, i.e., infinite to the right, as in figure \ref{fig:definition-libre}, and in \cite{wendel2,arxiv,comment} \footnote{The context around \cite{arxiv,comment}, as well as their connections to \cite{bmm1,bmm}, where similar questions are tackled, are discussed in \S \ref{sec:discussion}.} for the \textit{tied-down} process, conditioned to a fixed (spatial or temporal) length $L$ as in figure \ref{fig:definition-TD}; that is, when the segment of length $L$ is partitioned by a random number of iid intervals (see figure \ref{fig:definition-TD}).

 The present work improves and completes these previous studies.
-For free renewal processes, the central result is the scaling form of the Buffon probability (\ref{eq:buffonfree}).
+For free renewal processes, the central result is the universal scaling form of the Buffon probability (\ref{eq:buffonfree}).
 For tied-down renewal processes, the central results are the universal scaling function (\ref{eq:scalingfctn}) from which the Buffon probability (\ref{eq:scaling1}) ensues.
 The study made in \cite{wendel2} only predicted the form of the scaling function in the two regimes of interest analysed in \S \ref{sec:scaling} and given by (\ref{eq:Cxyshort}) and (\ref{eq:Cxylarge}).
 Together with \cite{comment} the present study supersedes the analysis made in \cite{arxiv}.